zooitje/ultra-simple-Bitcoin-merchant/README.md

 - feel free to donate BTC: 15MjKbreRqiFGbf8Drh7xdPkrV3LMgi1Nw

 disclaimer
-- this software is made by a lazy programmer and therefore not robust and not tested except that payments arrive at mt gox if all is well
+- this software is not fully tested except that payments arrive at mt gox if all is well ;-)
 - use it at your own risk